 As a result, we’ve proposed a few homemade solutions to deal with damp without using harsh chemicals.

-Below, we’ll tell you in detail what they are and how to use them.
+Below, we’ll tell you in detail what they are how to remove damp stains on walls:

 Remove Damp Stains on Walls Naturally